mxenabled/mx-platform-go/docs/MemberResponse.md

 `func (o *MemberResponse) UnsetName()`

 UnsetName ensures that no value is present for Name, not even an explicit nil
+### GetNeedsUpdatedCredentials

+`func (o *MemberResponse) GetNeedsUpdatedCredentials() bool`

+GetNeedsUpdatedCredentials returns the NeedsUpdatedCredentials field if non-nil, zero value otherwise.

+### GetNeedsUpdatedCredentialsOk

+`func (o *MemberResponse) GetNeedsUpdatedCredentialsOk() (*bool, bool)`

+GetNeedsUpdatedCredentialsOk returns a tuple with the NeedsUpdatedCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNeedsUpdatedCredentials

+`func (o *MemberResponse) SetNeedsUpdatedCredentials(v bool)`

+SetNeedsUpdatedCredentials sets NeedsUpdatedCredentials field to given value.

+### HasNeedsUpdatedCredentials

+`func (o *MemberResponse) HasNeedsUpdatedCredentials() bool`

+HasNeedsUpdatedCredentials returns a boolean if a field has been set.

+### SetNeedsUpdatedCredentialsNil

+`func (o *MemberResponse) SetNeedsUpdatedCredentialsNil(b bool)`

+ SetNeedsUpdatedCredentialsNil sets the value for NeedsUpdatedCredentials to be an explicit nil

+### UnsetNeedsUpdatedCredentials
+`func (o *MemberResponse) UnsetNeedsUpdatedCredentials()`

+UnsetNeedsUpdatedCredentials ensures that no value is present for NeedsUpdatedCredentials, not even an explicit nil
 ### GetOauthWindowUri

 `func (o *MemberResponse) GetOauthWindowUri() string`